Research within HEDG

 HEDG began its existence in 2011 when Economic Development was selected as a priority area by the Dean of the Faculty of Business and Social Sciences at the University of Southern Denmark.

 Within Scandinavia, HEDG is the fastest growing group working on topics related to economic history.
 A central theme studied by the group is long run economic growth and development.
 HEDG members have contributed both empirically and theoretically to this literature.

-Since 2011, the group has received a number of grants from the Danish Research Council which all relate to this theme; see the research project bar on the right.
-While the topic of long run growth is central, the different HEDG members also work on related topics.
+Since 2011, the group has received a number of grants from the Danish Research Council which all relate to this theme; see the research project bar below.
+In 2016, Professor Paul Sharp received a prestigious Sapere Aude grant from the Danish Research Council on Rethinking the Danish Economic take-off.

 Selected publications since 2012

 Ager, P., Brückner, M. (2013).
 Cultural diversity and economic growth: Evidence from the US during the age of mass migration.
 European Economic Review.